starblues-zhuo/spring-brick/README.md

 - [springboot-plugin-framework-example](https://gitee.com/starblues/springboot-plugin-framework-example)

 ### Contact
-859570617(**After you like the framework, you can enter the group.
+QQ: 859570617(**After you like the framework, you can enter the group.
 Please note the Gitee/GitHub nickname before entering the group**)

 ### Framework maintenance
 **Welcome all development enthusiasts to participate in the maintenance and extension development of the framework**